 The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

-Click here for information about the Civics Bee and to register.
-Last day to register is Wednesday, February 25.
+Click here for information about the Civics Bee.

 What is the Student Video Contest?
 The next two-year session of the Massachusetts state legislature begins in January.
 LWVMA is asking Massachusetts high school students to submit two-minute videos letting our state legislators know what new legislation should be passed to keep Massachusetts healthy, productive, safe, and clean.